joaofgoncalves/ThermalRaster/README.md

   ![](man/figures/RoboFlow_Polygon_tool.png)

-ℹ️ <u>**Note**</u>: polygons cannot have “holes” or “islands”.
-This set of tools for annotation in Roboflow app cannot handle such representations.
+<u>**Note**</u>: polygons cannot have “holes” or “islands”.
+This set of
+tools for annotation in Roboflow app cannot handle such representations.

 Roboflow annotations are recorded into a specific JSON format.
 `ThermalRaster` can use these data stored as JSON files and convert them